 No youth around us.
-No spark of life to remind us of the beauty of the world, the joys of the sun, the colors of the flowers, the beauty of the sunset.
+No spark of life to remind us of the beauty of the world, the joys of the sun, the colours of the flowers, the beauty of the sunset, the strangeness of the clouds?
 All which we have seen a thousand times and now consider normal, in fact - to be expected.

 Nothing quite reminds us of the beauty and marvel of the world, like a child seeing that unbelievable thing for the first time.

 But no, oh no, having kids is hard, who wants it anyway, "there are too many of us as is!"
-Just wrap it up in latex and take your drugs, your hormone blockers, your anti-fertilizers, just continue chugging along, soon enough you will not even notice and we will be in free fall, falling off of demographic cliff.
+Just wrap it up in that rubber and take your drugs, your hormone blockers, your anti-fertilizers, just continue chugging along, soon enough you will not even notice and we will be in free fall, falling off of a demographic cliff.

 Thank God for the truly religious, those who go by The Book, and the migrants too I guess, who ignorant of our cultural “progress” shall inherit the earth, filling the gap of our low replacement rates.
 Tsk tsk.

 We have cheated nature.
 Wrapped her up in a latex bubble and drugged her silly with hormone pills that make her sterile.
 All to get our rocks off, but to what end?
 Not much.
-For a mutual jerk between strangers of the night.
+For a mutual jerk between friends, I guess.
+Among strangers of the night.